 - Safer – no E. coli and Salmonella contamination issues

-- Consistent in quality – 10,000 near-perfect heads of lettuce a month grown in the controlled environment of a greenhouse
+- Consistent in quality – 5,000 near-perfect heads of lettuce a month and 5,000 tasty pounds of tomatoes a month grown in the controlled environment of a greenhouse

 Here’s a little more detail about the 7 ways that lettuce from Greenhouse Farms is different: